dougabugg/python-recursive-descent-parser/README.md

 assert(node.email[0].values == "john.doe@example.com")
 assert(node.phone is None)
 ```

-We pass in the rule we want to start parsing from, along with our message.
-The parse method returns a tuple with the offset where the parser stopped and the parse tree.
-Then we assert the string that was parsed as a number.
+Call the parse method on the rule object obtained from the context, and get a 2 tuple with the offset where parsing ended and the root node of the parse tree.

 # Frontend - Data Model
 The builder object is used to override the semantics of built-in types and operators, and use them to construct grammar rules.
 When constructing a rule, you must take care to use operators on builder objects and not on built-in types.
 For example, the following code is an error: